 Trading Options for Beginners

-This full-length training webinar covers an extensive amount of training on options.
+This full-length training video covers an extensive amount of training on options.
 It is co-taught by Catherine Clay, a former Options Market Maker, and Martha Stokes CMT.

-This webinar is a must-watch for new and novice options traders and will surprise you with a far easier way to trade options for less risk and higher profits.
+This Training Video is a must-watch for new and novice options traders and will surprise you with a far easier way to trade options for less risk and higher profits.

 Successful Option Traders Know How to Read Stock Charts